Fulbright Association

-Brief history
+History

 The Fulbright Association engages current and former Fulbright exchange participants in lifelong experiences that advance international understanding through volunteer service to communities, people-to-people diplomacy, and dialogue on global issues.
 Fulbright Association members form the active constituency for Fulbright exchanges to ensure that they continue to benefit future generations.

 The association has led to the development of similar membership associations across the globe.
 The U.S. Fulbright Association's interest and ability to further a global network of Fulbright alumni associations was formally recognized in 1983 by the executive directors of Fulbright Commissions in Europe and Israel in the following resolution: "We recognize that the experience and support of former Fulbrighters can help to maintain the high quality of the Fulbright Program in the future; we shall assist the formation and activities of Fulbright alumni within our respective countries; and we shall encourage their cooperation with the Fulbright Alumni Association of the United States of America."
 The Fulbright Association also conducts outreach in local communities and classrooms in the U.S., and hosts an annual conference.